-Unit 2 extends the study of functions to polynomial functions.
-Students will first use the Properties of Exponents to simplify and perform operations involving powers, monomials and polynomials.
-Students will then thoroughly analyze the characteristics and properties of polynomial functions, their equations and graphs.
-The quadratic functions studied in Unit 5 are polynomial functions of degree two.
-Students will learn different solving and graphing methods, as well as how to write and obtain important information from polynomial equations of degree greater than two in different forms.
-During this unit, it is crucial for students to revisit the relationship between the solutions of a polynomial equation, the zeros of a polynomial function, and the x-intercept's of this function's graph.
+The majority of Unit 2 is devoted to the study of polynomial functions, with a special focus on quadratic functions, which are degree two polynomials.
+Students will thoroughly analyze the characteristics and properties of these functions, their equations and graphs.
+Students will learn different solving and graphing methods, as well as how to write and obtain important information from function equations in different forms.
+During this unit, it is crucial for students to recognize that the solutions of an equation are equal to both the zeros of a function and the x-intercept's of this function's graph.
+This connection will follow through with other types of functions that will be studied in future units.
+The graph of a quadratic function is called a parabola, which is also one of the four conic sections that will be further explored in Unit 7.